 Communicating With Images

-These tips can help when you are creating videos.
+These video tips can help when you are creating videos.
 Other things to keep in mind include:

-- You will need to obtain a signed photo and video release form for each student identified in your video.
-A good rule of thumb is to obtain a signed form if a student is talking in the video and/or if the student is identified in some fashion in the video.
-This relates to FERPA compliance.
+- You will need to obtain a signed photo and video release form for each student identified by name in your video.

 - You will need to add what is called a “bottom third” identifier for each speaker.
 As shown in the example, these elements give the speaker’s name and title or affiliation with the story.

-- You also should include an introductory slide at the start of the video with the University or College logo.
+- You also should include an introductory slide at the start of the video with the University or College logo, or a College-approved department logo.
+Consult with us on this.
 This can be added in the editing process.
 Take care to comply with the clear-space requirements for the logo, by leaving sufficient space around it so that it does not compete with other text or design elements.

 - If an official entity of the university creates a YouTube or other video channel, that is considered an official social media site and is governed by the University’s Web Communications Policy 302 – see the Web-Based Social Media section.

 - Videos should include captioning, so that they are accessible to people who have hearing disabilities.
 It is the policy and practice of UNC Charlotte to comply fully with the requirements of the Americans with Disabilities Act of 1990 (ADA), the ADA Amendments Act of 2008, and all other federal and state laws and regulations prohibiting discrimination on the basis of disability.
 You can obtain guidance through the Office of Disability Services and its handbooks.